Our Database Will Betray Us

 Real-World Example - The Bank Balance

-You have ₹500 in your account.
-You open your banking app on your phone and transfer ₹200 to a friend.
-At the exact same moment, your wife uses the debit card at a shop to pay ₹400.
+We have ₹500 in our account.
+We open our banking app on our phone and transfer ₹200 to a friend.
+At the exact same moment, our wife uses the debit card at a shop to pay ₹400.

 Both transactions hit different database nodes at the same time.